Pattn Recogn & Neural Networks

 24 hours over 12 weeks (2 hours per week) including 72 Laboratory preparation and reports

 Self-study.
 Revision after the lectures.
-Preparation for the assessed and non-assessed labs and the exam.
+Preparation for the exam and writing the assignments.

 - Numeracy - Proficiency in using numbers at appropriate levels of accuracy